dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

 ### About tracked entity types { #about_tracked_entity }

-A tracked entity is a types of entities which can be tracked through the system.
+A tracked entity is a type of entity which can be tracked through the system.
 It can be anything from persons to commodities, for example a medicine or a person.